MorphometricsGroup/EasyDCP/docs/0_Image_acquisition.md

 - RGB camera, 8 MP resolution or higher
 - Container plants.
 Avoid using green-colored container.
   - Depending on user needs and python proficiency, it may be possible to measure objects other than container plants but that is not covered in the documentation.
-- Target pages: Print first 2 pages of `materials/targets.pdf`.
+- Target pages: Print first 2 pages of `materials\targets.pdf`.
 Do not use two copies of page 1!
 Attach to clipboard or other rigid backing.
-Measure the distances between the center points of the coded targets and compare to `materials/scalebars.csv`.
+Measure the distances between the center points of the coded targets and compare to `materials\scalebars.csv`.
 Correct the .csv file if needed.
 - Floor area minimum 1 m x 1 m, as level as possible.
-  - There is no maximum area, however if the area ie longer than 3 meters, consider using additional target pages.
+  - There is no maximum area, however if the area is longer than 3 meters, consider using additional target pages.
 - floor covering (black or other non-plant color) (optional)

 ### Considerations: